xtrcode/ansible-role-postgresql/README.md

   - python3-psycopg2
   - libpq-dev
 ```
-Default packages needed for operation of the role.
+Default packages needed for operation.
 Keep in mind that these are the Debian 12 packages.

 ```yaml
 postgres_daemon: "postgresql"